 By definition, TIDES is an interdisciplinary experience, driven by intellectual curiosity, active learning, and experiential education.
 Discover the exciting topics of this year’s TIDES below.
-Each class also has an accompanying peer mentor; the fall 2019 peer mentor list will be posted in May.
+Each class also has an accompanying peer mentor, an upperclass student paired with the class to offer academic and social support as you transition to campus.
+Fall 2019 Peer Mentors will be posted in May.

 Students will be introduced to the history and cultural folkways of New Orleans through the study of historic figures, cemetery architecture, monument construction and funerary symbolism reflected in stone and iron.
 Why are above-ground tombs more prevalent in New Orleans?
 What are the different tomb types and their architectural styles?
 Why do families in Louisiana visit cemeteries on All Saints Day?
 What symbolism does funerary art in stone and iron reveal?
 This TIDES course will provide several informative field sessions to local cemeteries combined with class lectures.

 Heather Knight, Adjunct Assistant Professor, Newcomb-Tulane College | BIO